YoussefKhouchaf/YoussefKhouchaf/README.md

 **`Computer science / Consulting | passionate in Artificial intelligence and Data science`**

-As a future Centrale Lille graduate, I'm looking for a job starting in October or November 2023.
-My main interests lie in the fields of artificial intelligence, data, cybersecurity, cloud, as well as management and project management.
+As a graduate of Centrale Lille and consultant in AI at Wavestone, I'm looking for a new opportunity.
+My main areas of specialization are Artificial Intelligence, Data, Cybersecurity, Cloud and project management.
 I'm highly motivated, determined and enjoy working in a team.
-I look forward to putting my skills and passion to work for your company.

 - 📫 How to reach me **ykhouchaf@gmail.com**